NOTE: click here for the companion R-script for this lecture.

 ## helper function 1 ---------------------------

-# function for computing the number of observed/detected animals in a single survey
+# function for computing the probability of observing each animal in a single multi-day, multi-observer survey

 # Arguments:

-# surveyors: number of survey participants each day
+# people: number of survey participants each day

 # days: survey duration, in days

-probPerDay <- 1-(1-probPerPersonDay)^surveyors # define the probability of detection per animal per day (multiple surveyors)(animal must be detected at least once)
+probPerDay <- 1-(1-pObs)^people # define the probability of detection per animal per day

 }